archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 ### Channel, Signal, and Noise

 Under Shannon's model of communication, the relationships between information, channel, signal, noise, and channel capacity define the core aspects for transmitting data effectively.
 Information represents the content or message that needs to be conveyed, which can vary in complexity.
 In this context, entropy is a measure of the inherent complexity of the information a message might contain -- i.e., higher entropy indicates greater variability in *potential* messages.

 A communication *channel* is the medium through which that information is transmitted. *Signal* refers to some system of *encoding* for the information that can be passed along the channel, which is comprised of some distinction or category to identify the unique elements or attributes of the system.
 Channels, however, are not perfect.
 They can introduce disturbances known as *noise*, which interferes with the signal and can alter the received message, creating a challenge in accurate data transmission.

 The more noise present, the harder it is to reliably convey information.
 Shannon introduced the concept of *channel capacity* to describe the maximum rate at which information can be transmitted over a channel with a given noise level and still be reliably decoded by the receiver.
-This capacity depends on both the *bandwidth* of the channel and the *signal-to-noise ratio* (often simply called "SNR").
+Capacity depends on both the *bandwidth* of the channel and the *signal-to-noise ratio* (often simply called "SNR").
 Shannon's theory shows that for a channel to transmit information efficiently, the signal must be strong enough to overcome noise, but not so strong that it leads to unnecessary redundancy.
 This balance maximizes the channel's capacity, allowing the most efficient transfer of information while minimizing error.

 ...